limikael/tonopah/doc/TECH.md

 # Concepts

+The previous StateServer is separated into 3 components:

+* ChannelServer - Maintains groups of WebSocket connections.
+* TimeoutManager - Maintains timeouts to make sure they don't leak.
+* The actual game states are just stored in an object.

 ## ChannelServer

 The channel server listens to a port and accepts websocket conections.
 It maintains a number of channels, identified by a path.